-Foster Kinship is also happy to provide community support and navigational resources for Autism services.
-This would include support toward locating clinic interventions, assessments and diagnostics, listings of ABA providers and connecting families with programs for Autism case management, along with information on local family support groups.
-If you are in need of assistance, please call 702-546-9988 to schedule a consultation.
+We offer free consultations with our TBRI® practitioners who assist in identifying resources in the community based on the child needs, as well as training on trauma-informed parenting techniques.
+We also provide community support and navigational resources for children with Autism and FASD.
+This would include support toward locating clinic interventions, assessments and diagnostics, listings of ABA providers, and connecting families with programs for case management, along with information on local family support groups.

 Our Nurture Group focuses on the resiliencies of kinship children by teaching them how to regulate their emotions, process the impacts of trauma, and learn how to form thriving relationships.

-Foster Kinship’s Nurture Group is a 2-hour event, hosted twice a month, for up to 6 children between the ages of 5 to 10 years old.
-The curriculum is grounded in Trust-Based Relational Intervention (TBRI)–an evidence-based practice specifically focused on empowering and connecting children who have experienced trauma.
+Foster Kinship’s Nurture Groups are offered for up to 6 children between the ages of 5 to 10 years old.
+The curriculum is grounded in Trust-Based Relational Intervention (TBRI®)–an evidence-based practice specifically focused on empowering and connecting children who have experienced trauma.
 The curriculum also incorporates Jude Cassidy’s (2001) Four Necessary Skills for Healthy Relationships.
 Our trauma-informed childcare specialists teach these skills in a fun and safe environment by using the book, "Riley the Brave," which explains how trauma impacts the brain and how to create relationships with safe adults.
 Notably, this book teaches neuroscience in an accessible manner and provides concrete skills for caregivers to implement.

 We also offer respite opportunities for caregivers with older youth through our Youth Support Groups.
 We discuss coping mechanisms, critical thinking skills, problem-solving through language, and communication through youth social groups and structured activities.